SeaQL/seaql.github.io/Blog/blog/2025-10-08-seaography.md

 }
 ```

-## Custom Endpoints
+## Custom Query

-The above is not something entirely new, most features already exist in Seaography 1.0.
-The real game-changer is how you can implement custom endpoints and mix and match them with SeaORM entities.
+The above is not something entirely new, as some features already exist in [Seaography 1.0](https://www.sea-ql.org/blog/2024-07-01-graphql-support-with-loco-seaography/).
+The real game-changer is how you can implement custom endpoints and mix-and-match them with SeaORM entities.
 Let's dive into it!

 ### Custom Query with pagination